fenago/ai-techniquest-practice/Instructions/Exercises/04-face-service.md

 6. When prompted, enter **1** and observe the output, which should include the ID and attributes of each face detected.
 7. View the **detected_faces.jpg** file that is generated in the same folder as your code file to see the annotated faces.

-## More information

-There are several additional features available within the **Face** service, but following the [Responsible AI Standard](https://aka.ms/aah91ff) those are restricted behind a Limited Access policy.
-These features include identifying, verifying, and creating facial recognition models.
-To learn more and apply for access, see the [Limited Access for Azure AI Services](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-limited-access).

-For more information about using the **Azure AI Vision** service for face detection, see the [Azure AI Vision documentation](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-detecting-faces).

-To learn more about the **Face** service, see the [Face documentation](https://docs.microsoft.com/azure/cognitive-services/face/).